polyrabbit/hacker-news-digest/README.md

 ### Features
 * A responsive and modern interface that fits well on mobile phones
-* Summaries and illustrations are extracted for you to skim HN quickly
+* Summaries and illustrations make stories scannable
 * Common video sites, PDFs and gists of github are embedded directly
 * Subdomains and their lovely favicons are also shown